it4biz/SaikuChartPlus/README.md

 * For Pentaho BA Users, please use Pentaho Marketplace
 * For Saiku Server Users, please follow the tutorial at section "advanced instalation" in http://it4biz.github.io/SaikuChartPlus/

+Support
+If you need support please feel free to create a issue here https://github.com/it4biz/SaikuChartPlus/issues we will do our best to help you.

 ### Licenses